dwave-examples/employee-scheduling/README.md

   has the same name as their trainer.
 The trainee can **only** be scheduled to work on a shift that their trainer is also scheduled to work.

-The chart displays employee preferences and availability for this month.
-It will always display the current month, with one column for each day in this current month.
+The chart displays employee preferences and availability over two weeks.
+It will always display two weeks starting two Sundays from now, with one column for each day the two week period.

 ### Inputs